-Tick the checkboxes against Charge taxes and Requires shipping wherever applicable.
-You’ll find these options under the Variants section of the Products page after you click on the name of a given product.
+Select the checkboxes against Charge taxes and Requires shipping wherever applicable.
+You’ll find these options under the Variants section of the Products page after you click the name of a given product.

 Go to Settings to fill out this information.
 I’d recommend using the Google Analytics feature to keep track of your store visitors, too.